Former Gopher student-athlete Hesser will take over for her mentor.

 Big Ten Championships next weekend

-"Matt, Gary Wilson, Lynne Anderson, Caroline White and Sarah Hesser have done a fantastic job and we are excited to be keeping this coaching staff together," said then-athletics director Joel Maturi.
 "We look forward to many more years of success for our track and field and cross country programs under Matt's leadership," then-athletics director Joel Maturi said.

 Wilson, the Gophers' former women's cross country head coach, agreed that the time was right to secure the leadership of both programs for the future when Bingle was appointed to his role in October 2011.

 "We feel this is the right time to make this next transition as a program," Wilson said.
 "Matt will oversee the entire program.
 Cross country and track at the college level are so intertwined that it only makes sense to have a director that can maintain the success of both programs far in to the future, while keeping his main coaching focus with the sprints, hurdles, jumps group."

 Bingle is the first person to hold the title of women's director of track and field and cross country at the University of Minnesota.

 "This is truly an exciting day for our track and field and cross country programs," Bingle said.
 "What's great for the program is that for years to come there will be stability in the coaching staff.
 What we have going right now is working."